 The Canadien is renowned for its versatility and ability in a number of activities and equine disciplines including agricultural work, English and Western riding, jumping and dressage, pleasure driving, marathon driving, and ice racing.

-Standing from 14 to 16 hands and weighing from 1000 to 1400 pounds, Canadiens are most frequently black in colour but can also be brown, bay, or chestnut.
+Standing from 14 to 16 hands and weighing from 1000 to 1400 pounds, Canadiens are most frequently black in colour but can also be brown, bay, chestnut, palomino, roan, dun and even silver bays and silver dapple.
 Common descriptions associated with the modern Canadian horse include intelligent, inquisitive, sensible, friendly, sociable, robust, and easy to keep.